Rishthegreat/Notes/School/Cold War.md

 		- Exposes McCarthy
 - Army - McCarthy Hearing
 	- People watched McCarthy as he cracked and other politicians criticized him
+- 1947 - 1954 is the height of the fear of communism and the violation of liberties in the name of protection